- All Implemented Interfaces:

 just passes the incoming event object to the target's action.

-If the fourth EventHandler.create
+If the fourth EventHandler.create argument is

 an empty string, then the event is just passed along: